 WHAT’S THERE ON LA CROISETTE BOULEVARD?

 The good thing is that in Cannes there are just a few alleys I’d say and it would be really hard for anyone not to find an easy way around Cannes.
-Heart and soul of Cannes is the well-known La Croisette boulevard that stretches along the 2 km long coast where most of the beaches are located.
+Heart and soul of Cannes is the well-known La Croisette boulevard that stretches along the 2 kilometers long coast where most of the beaches are located.

 Here, or very close to this boulevard, one can find everything worth seeing or spending money on, a lot of money.
 At La Croisette, the best brands in the world such as Chanel, Dior, Louis Vuitton, Cartier have their luxury boutiques offering the most rear pieces of clothes and products that probably you won’t have the opportunity to get across in other shopping malls.

 Moreover, shopping can be much more convenient and be trilling under the open sky than in closed shopping malls.
-Strolling the Cannes famous streets such as La Croisette, Rue d’Antibes or the historic pedestrian street Rue Meynadier with the 18th century buildings that are home to the chick and modern boutiques, in one leisurely afternoon, soaking up the Mediterranean sun on the skin along the way and admiring to the imposing designers extravagant and unique apparel is truly one rare and uncommon experience.
+Strolling the Cannes famous streets such as La Croisette, Rue d’Antibes or the historic pedestrian street Rue Meynadier with the 18th century buildings that are home to the chic and modern boutiques, in one leisurely afternoon, soaking up the Mediterranean sun on the skin along the way and admiring to the imposing designers extravagant and unique apparel is truly one rare and uncommon experience.

 Home to the Palais des Festivals et des Congrès

 The Cannes Film Festival has an enormous contribution to bringing the glamour to this town, rising it to such immense and prestigious level.
 This street is a home to the Palais des Festivals et des Congrès, opened in 1982, where every year the Cannes Film Festival is held on, an industry-only festival, with very strict access policies.